 Business as usual has for a long time been acceptable and you could progress keeping everything with the status quo.
 However, now is the time to make big decisions, are you going to be a part of the problem or the solution?

 Ambassadors have chosen to be part of the latter.

-Within the junior side of the Ambassadors, we have observed some anxiety around being open about having signed the pledge or joined the group – we need to encourage them if this is what you believe then make it part of your personal brand.
+Within the junior side of the Ambassadors, we have observed some anxiety around being open about having signed the pledge or joined the group – we need to encourage them if this is what they believe then make it part of their personal brand.
 I have no doubt that it adds tremendous value and positions them better for future opportunities.